lmorchard/fossilizer/README.md

 - Try `fossilizer` by itself for a list of subcommands, try `--help` as an option to get more details on any command.

+- Try `fossilizer upgrade` to upgrade the SQLite database and other assets when you download a new version.
+This is not (yet) automatic.

 - `data/config.toml` can be used to set many as-yet undocumented configuration options.

 - Try `fossilizer init --customize`, which unpacks the following for customization: